 The sweetness of garden peas is legendary.
 This Burpee-bred early, extremely prolific, all-purpose pea produces straight 3" pods filled with 8 to 10 medium to large peas.
-It freezes well and is an outstanding winter crop in Zones 9-11.
+It freezes well and is an outstanding winter crop in zones 9-11.
 The best way to stretch the harvest is to plant early and late varieties.
 Direct-sow in early spring, again in midsummer for a fall crop.
 200-225 seeds per packet, sows about 30' of row.
 Our seeds are not treated.
-Certified Organic Seed.

 Some flowers and vegetables fall into subcategories that may define how they grow (such as pole or bush), what they are used for (such as slicing tomatoes or shelling peas), flower type, or other designations that will help you select the type of a class of plant that you are looking for.